Development of Print Technology

 One thing to remember is that Gutenberg gets credit for an invention that is thought to have been developed simultaneously in Holland and in Prague.

-The other inventions brought together by Gutenberg in his pursuit of a printing press were:
+Other inventions brought together by Gutenberg in his pursuit of a printing press were:

 The adaptation for printing, of the wine or olive oil, screw-type press that had been in use for hundreds of years, throughout Europe and Asia.

-The adaptation of block-print technology – known in Europe since the return of Marco Polo from Asia at the end of the 13th century.
+Adaptation of block-print technology – known in Europe since the return of Marco Polo from Asia at the end of the 13th century.

 The development of mass production paper-making techniques.
 Paper was brought from China to Italy in the 12th C. but was thought too flimsy for books.

 Prior to the advent of the printing press, books were made of vellum (calf or lamb skin) because of its durability.
 Vellum is extremely durable.
 In San Simeon (also known as Hearst’s Castle), there are lampshades that William Randolph Hearst had made from 15th century Gregorian prayer books and the vellum is still in excellent condition.
 For books that took more than a year to produce, paper was too flimsy.

 However, for print books, vellum was too costly to produce.